sillevl/course-software-engineering/POODR/object-oriented_design.md

 * There is no point in doing Big Upfront Design - BUFD, because it cannot possibly be correct
 * No one can predict when the application will be done, because you don't know in advance what it eventually do

-For some Agile is unconfortable because "We don't know what we're doing" and "We don't know when we'll be done" can be difficult to sell.
+For some Agile is uncomfortable because "We don't know what we're doing" and "We don't know when we'll be done" can be difficult to sell.
 BUFD may provide a feeling of control but its a temporary illusion that will not survive the development of the application.

 Agile processes _guarantee change_ and your ability to make these changes depends on your applications design.
 If you cannot write well-designed code you'll have to rewrite your application during every iteration.